charleswlees/API_Homework_Reminder/README.txt

 In order to access the GMail API I am using Gradle.
 To send with GMail's API you will need to set up a cloud developer account and set up the OAuth authentication.
-I would recommend looking towards Google's documentation for the GMail API.
+To get a full list of needed credentials and setup I recommend Google's GMail API documentation.